 The burdens of poor health are carried by all Hoosiers, but we do not share those burdens equally.
 Children, under-resourced communities and Black Hoosiers often carry a disproportionate burden of Indiana’s health policy failures.
 That is especially clear with issues like infant mortality which disproportionately affects Indiana’s Black community.
 We applaud you for recognizing this problem and for prioritizing evidence-based solutions to this infant mortality crisis.
 Though much work remains before we solve this problem, the early results of your Administration’s investments are very promising and should give us the confidence to make a similar investments in other proven health programs.

 Even as we battle this pandemic, it must not fatigue our commitment to fixing other urgent and deadly health crises that will outlast the threat of COVID-19.
-In fact, the pandemic has reminded us of an old truth – that our physical health is foundational to our quality of life.
+In fact, we know that smokers and people with chronic lung diseases are at much higher risk for poor outcomes if infected with COVID -19.
+Certainly, the pandemic has reminded us of an old truth – that our physical health is foundational to our quality of life.
 Without a renewed and serious commitment to evidence-based health policies, poor physical health will hamper Indiana’s full potential.

 The year ahead will pose many difficulties for our state and we recognize the unique leadership role you will continue to play in protecting the health of Hoosiers.
 As you consider policies that can take Indiana to the Next Level, we urge you to prioritize public health issues that reach beyond the scope of the pandemic.
-Raising the cigarette tax by $2 and enhancing investments in proven health programs are the most impactful things we can do for Hoosier health in the year ahead and Indiana’s health care providers offer you our full partnership in improving the health of our state.
+Raising the cigarette tax by $2 and using this revenue to enhance investments in proven health programs are the most impactful things we can do for Hoosier health in the year ahead.
+Indiana’s health care providers offer you our full partnership in improving the health of our state.

 Thank you for your consideration of these matters and thank you for your service to our great state.